kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Theory_Presentation.md

     SIN(PI() / 6) AS SineExample,

     -- Statistical functions
-    SIGN(BaseSalary - 50000) AS SalaryComparison,
+    SIGN(e.BaseSalary - 50000) AS SalaryComparison,
-    ABS(BaseSalary - 65000) AS SalaryDeviation
+    ABS(e.BaseSalary - 65000) AS SalaryDeviation
 FROM Employees e;
 ```